PayString/paystring-documentation/docs/getting-started.md

 1. If you haven't already, install [Docker](https://docks.docker.com/get-docker/) on your machine.

-2. Download the reference implementation server by cloning the repository:
+2. The reference implementation server is available at [https://github.com/payid-org/payid](https://github.com/payid-org/payid).
+You can download the reference implementation server by cloning the repository:

 ```
 git clone git@github.com:payid-org/payid.git